|Home > Divorce Q&A's: (sect-Other issues in divorce proceedings) > Post-High School educational expenses|

 A:The law now provides that if payment of educational expenses are ordered, each parent and the child is to sign any consents necessary for the educational institution to provide the supporting parent with access to the child's academic transcripts, records and grade reports.
 The statute also states that, “Failure to execute the required consent may be a basis for a modification or termination of any order entered under this Section.”

 A:No. Illinois case law has a preference for in-state schools.
-I have found that it is unusual for a party to be ordered to pay for out-of-state schools, except in cases involving a very high wage earner, involving a very large estate or in certain other limited circumstances.
+I have found that it is unusual for a party to be ordered to pay for more expensive out of state schools, except in cases involving a very high wage earner, involving a very large estate or in certain other limited circumstances.
 Most well drafted marital settlement agreements will provide a benchmark school which will establish the most expensive school a child may attend.
 In the counties where I practice, including McHenry County, I have found that common benchmarks include the University of Illinois at Champaign-Urbana or Northern Illinois University.

 Q:Is the obligation to pay for educational expenses limited to college or may it include other educational expenses?